Queasy Does It!

 200

-Oncology patients experiencing genitourinary toxicities are particularly vulnerable.
-Name at least two specific complications or adverse events that they are at risk for developing.
+In patients experiencing genitourinary toxicities, name at least two specific complications or adverse events that they are at risk of developing

 What are impaired skin integrity, falls, fluid and electrolyte imbalance, or infection (UTI)?